wayland-protocols 1.21 release

 The release of the wayland-protocols 1.21 package has been published, containing a set of protocols and extensions that complement the capabilities of the basic Wayland protocol and provide the capabilities necessary for building composite servers and user environments.

-Starting with release 1.21, the β€œunstable” protocol development stage has been replaced by β€œstaging” in order to smooth out the stabilization process for protocols that have been tested in production environments.
-All protocols sequentially go through three phases - development, testing and stabilization.
-After completing the development stage, the protocol is placed in the β€œstaging” branch and included in the wayland-protocols set, and after testing is completed, it is moved to the stable category.
-Protocols from the β€œstaging” category can already be used in composite servers and clients where related functionality is required.
-In the β€œstaging” category, it is prohibited to make changes that violate compatibility, but if problems and shortcomings are identified during testing, replacement with a new significant version of the protocol or another Wayland extension is not excluded.
+Starting with release 1.21, the "unstable" protocol development stage has been replaced with "staging" to smooth the stabilization process for protocols that have been tested in production environments.
+All protocols sequentially go through three phases: development, testing, and stabilization.
+After completing the development stage, a protocol is placed in the "staging" branch and included in the wayland-protocols suite, and after testing is complete, it is moved to the stable category.
+Protocols in the "staging" category can now be used in composites. серверах and clients that require related functionality.
+In the "staging" category, changes that break compatibility are prohibited, but if issues or shortcomings are discovered during testing, a replacement with a new, significant protocol version or another Wayland extension cannot be ruled out.

 The new version includes the ability to install using the Meson build system instead of autotools.
 There are plans to completely stop supporting autotools in the future.
 A new xdg-activation protocol has been added to the staging category, allowing focus to be transferred between different first-level surfaces.
 For example, with xdg-activation, one application launcher interface can give focus to another interface, or one application can switch focus to another. xdg-activation support has already been implemented for Qt, GTK, wlroots, Mutter and KWin.